Skip to content

 12. In case the participant wears glasses, you can put them back on now.

-13. Turn the lights low (the light switch is near the door) and make sure the lightning is consistent across all your participants.
+13. Turn the lights low (the light switch is near the door) and make sure the lightning is consistent across all of your participants.
 Do not lower the lights too much as a high contrast between the room and monitor increases the blinking frequency.
 During breaks, you might want to turn the lights up (to increase alertness) and ask the participant if they would like to drink some water (to decrease swallowing).

 Setting-up the datafile